giellalt/lang-smj/docs/nouns-affixes.md

- LEXICON TURISSTA_CMP_INFL  Recent loanwords on -ssta with long and short compound-form.
+ LEXICON TURISSTA_CMP_INFL  Recent loanwords on -ssta with long and short compound-form. -lasj derivation is error taged.
 Frequently typos that does not follow lulesami rules are sub taged; These forms goes against the standarization rule, but are found because of earlier standarizations rules and dictionaries.